antenehd/S6a/README.md

    **Test Delete-Subscriber-Data-Request/Answer :**

-	 	Navigate to the 'test' directory and then navigate to 'testnode1' directory and run the following command to simulate an MME server which is waiting for S6a interface messages:
+	 	Go to the 'test' directory and then navigate to 'testnode1' directory and run the following command to simulate an MME server which is waiting for S6a interface messages:

 		# ./testapp mme

-	 	Then open another terminal and navigate to 'testnode2' directory which is found in the same directory as 'testhss'.
+	 	Then open another terminal and go to 'testnode2' directory which is found in the same directory as 'testhss'.
 From there run the following to simulate an HSS client sending Update-Location-Request and waiting for Upadate-Location-Answer: